Bird Point Count Database (no longer available)

 climate, and waterfowl production relationships important in harvest

 Webless Migratory Game Birds

-Woodcock (Scolopax minor) Singing-Ground Survey, conducted by the U.S.
+Woodcock (Scolopax minor) Singing-Ground Survey is conducted by the U.S.

 of the male woodcock.
 The survey consists of numerous routes in the

 eastern half of the U.S. and Canada, which are surveyed in the spring.

 Counts of singing male woodcock along the routes provide an index to

 woodcock abundance, and are used to estimate woodcock population trends

 for states, provinces, management regions, and the continent.
 The survey

 is the major source of information considered in the annual setting